zikula/core/INSTALL-1.4.0.md

 instructions.
 This is **not recommended for non-developers**.

 If you obtained Zikula Core from zikula.org or the CI server, then you can upload the entire archive (`.zip` or `.tgz` file) to your server and then `unzip` them there.
-(This is faster and much more reliable).
-Copy all the files and directories to your webroot (typically `public_html` or `httpdocs`).
+(This is faster and much more reliable than uploading files via FTP). **Make sure to include the `-p` flag if you extract from `.tgz` to keep the correct permissions.** Copy all the files and directories to your webroot (typically `public_html` or `httpdocs`).

 Remark for Windows/FTP users: Take care about copying all files.
 If there are some files you are not able to transfer to the server check if your longest path length is longer than Windows/FTP-Software allows (more than 256 characters).

 ###Set file permissions (Critical)

+If you installed from a `.zip` archive or uploaded the files via FTP, the permissions for some folders must be changed prior to installing so that your webserver's user has write access:
+- `app/config`
+- `app/config/dynamic`
+- `app/cache`
+- `config`
+- `userdata`

-If you installed from a `.zip` archive, the permissions for the `app/cache` and `app/logs` must be reset so these directories are writable. `chmod 777 app/cache` and `chmod 777 app/logs`. (`.tgz` archives maintain the permission settings as they were set correctly by the development team).
+You normally do so using `chmod 777 app/cache` and so on. (`.tgz` archives maintain the permission settings as they were set correctly by the development team, if you unpacked it using the `-p` flag).

 <a name="install"></a>